Knight-X/kinich/README.md

 # Kinich

-This is a neural Network framework written by C++11.
+This is a experimental neural Network framework written by C++11.

 The key idea of Kinich is to accelerate the neural network computing by using concurrency strategy.
 It